SurfaceW/Qualifys/README.md

 ```

 You'll need to have **Node >= 4** on your machine.
 We recmommend you to use Node stable version as v4.4.x to use this QA tool.

+## Philosophy

+- **Only focus on Code quality**: we want to create this tool to make more react projects *testable*, *lintable*.
+- **Pick it up, and use it**: we make QA process easier, you only need to install the tool and then run commands to start your QA process.

 ## Usage